 The Guidance Program at Connelly School exists to meet the personal, social, academic, and college-related needs of each student.
 The primary objective of the Guidance Department is to provide an atmosphere of acceptance and education to encourage maximum growth during a student's life at Connelly.
 The services outlined here are available to all students.
 The guidance department also offers conflict mediation for students struggling to resolve an issue.
-Mediations are run by the Guidance Personnel or seniors trained as Conflict Mediators.
+Mediations are run by the Guidance Personnel.